jewelsofthought/neshama/site/posts/neshama/good_evil.md

 His timeless years!<br />

 Formless, all lovely forms
-Declare his loveliness;
+Declare His loveliness;
 Holy, no holiness of earth
-Can his express.
+Can His express.

 </div>